MicrosoftDocs/WSL/commandline/WSL/install-on-server.md

 # Windows Server 2016 Installation Guide

 At //Build2017, Microsoft announced that Windows Subsystem for Linux will be [available on Windows Server](https://blogs.technet.microsoft.com/hybridcloud/2017/05/10/windows-server-for-developers-news-from-microsoft-build-2017/).
-These instructions help you become a Windows Insider, download Windows Server, and get Linux running on the Windows subsystem for Linux.
+These instructions help you become a Windows Insider, download Windows Server, and get Linux running on the Windows Subsystem for Linux.

 ## Prerequisites